The 411 on College and Life Around Campus

 I’m sure you enjoyed having cable and internet included in your rent in college.
 Unfortunately, you will be responsible for these payments in your new place.
 In today’s age, internet at home is an absolute necessity.
 However, you may consider skipping out on the cable package and sticking with Netflix or Hulu for a while.

-Water and power will usually charge for what you use and Trash may or may not be an additional fee.
+Your water and power bills will reflect the amount of each that you use.
+Trash may or may not be an additional fee at your new place.
 If your apartment complex offers valet trash, it’s usually anywhere between $10-$25 a month for them to pick up the trash outside your door every night.
 This is not an optional service.
 These will all be indicated in your lease and are non-negotiable.

 Consider utilizing 1-800 Pet Meds to save on your pets’ prescriptions.
 PetSmart and PetCo can deliver your pets’ food to your door and will discount if you set up auto-purchase!
 If you love to spoil your pet and were previously purchasing monthly subscription boxes with toys and treats, you may want to consider taking a break from this unnecessary expense until your new place is furnished, your student loans are paid, and you know you can afford your rent and utilities.